Ethics Training in Mental Health Settings: What Do Non-Clinical Staff Need to Know?

 (5) Remember that staff training is not a one-time thing.
-Updates and refresher training are recommended, and staff meetings can address ethical issues whenever they arise in the setting.
+Regular updates and refresher training are recommended, and staff meetings can address ethical issues whenever they arise in the setting.

 (8) Encourage self-monitoring.
-It requires the attention of everyone in the setting, because all must share responsibility for maintaining a culture of safety (Knapp & VandeCreek, 2006).
-Assure staff that there will be no retaliation for calling attention to areas of ethical concern or alerting you to ethical breaches in the workplace.
+It requires the attention of everyone in the setting, because all must share responsibility for maintaining a culture of safety (Knapp, VandeCreek, & Fingerhut, 2017).

 (9) Consider asking all personnel — clinical and nonclinical — to sign a confidentiality contract or a more general ethics contract.
 (See sample in Fisher, 2007.)
 This signing can be repeated annually, or as appropriate, to emphasize its importance and to reflect any changes in policy or laws.